bruno-medeiros/tx-processor-exercise/README.md

 Transactions amounts are represent by floats.
 This could be improved to use a decimal type suitable for financial transactions (to avoid rounding errors).

 Tests could be improved by fuzzing or generally any automated test case generation. (ie, property based testing)

+For simplification some error cases not explicitly required by problem statement are not verified.
+Ie, that Resolves and Chargebacks reference a previous Dispute, and at most one Dispute only, etc.